manishaparihar/entrata_website/README.md

 ## Steps to run scripts

 ## Prerequisite
+1. pom.xml file needs to be open to include dependencies defined.

 ### Steps to import the project( Used: Eclipse IDE )
 1. Go to file>>Import>>Git>>Projects From Git>>Clone URI and provide the following URL